Colorado Highways: US 50

 Guide:

 The first place US 50 appears is I-70 at Exit 26, where it heads southeast toward Grand Junction with US 6 and BL 70.
-Closer in to downtown, US 6 breaks off at an interchange and heads east on North Ave., while US 50/BL 70 continue southeast.
+Closer in to downtown, US 6 breaks off at an interchange and heads east on North Ave., while US 50/BL 70 continue southeast as a suburban semi-expressway that includes an interchange with Redlands Pkwy.
 In downtown, they curve east, and split onto two one-way streets.
 Eastbound is on Pitkin Ave., and WB on Ute Ave.
-At 5th St., US 50 turns south and heads over the Colorado River.
-From there, US 50 is an almost-freeway through suburbia to SH 141.
+At 5th St., US 50 turns due south and heads over the Colorado River.
+From there, US 50 is an almost-freeway through suburbia to SH 141, with a full interchange at Riverside Pkwy and partial interchange at B.5 Road.

-US 50-287 then enters Lamar, and heads south on Main St. to Olive St., where it turns east and goes concurrent with US 385.
+US 50-287 enters Lamar, heading south on Main St. to Olive St., where US 50 turns east and goes concurrent with US 385.
 A local-maintained Truck US 50 provides a bypass around the busiest part of downtown.
 They continue east to Granada, where at Goff Ave. and Main St. US 385 heads north on Main.
 That is also the western end of US 400, and US 50-400 continues east.
 Halfway between Granada and Holly, they cross over to the Arkansas' north side (again), then go through Holly on Colorado St. From there, it's four short miles east to the Kansas line.

 For a story of life along US 50, check out the July 7, 1997 issue of Time Magazine.